joshbegley/nyt-latest/README.md

 `The president and the billionaire have been publicly feuding since Elon Musk denounced President Trump’s domestic policy bill as a “disgusting abomination” on X this week.`\
 https://nytimes.com/video/us/politics/100000010211209/trump-and-musk-sling-personal-attacks.html

-**The Briefing: Spain 5 France 4 - Genius Yamal, sublime team goal and Cherki wonderstrike in nine-goal thriller**\
+**The Briefing: Spain 5 France 4 - Genius Yamal, sublime team goal and Cherki wonderstrike in Nations League semi-final thriller**\
 `Spain and France played out a classic in Stuttgart.`\
 https://nytimes.com/athletic/6403138/2025/06/05/spain-france-yamal-cherki/